andrum993/piserver/README.md

 # piserver
-Raspberry Pi Server wizard to serve Raspbian to network booting Pis
+Raspberry Pi server wizard to serve Raspberry Pi OS to network booting Pis

 ## How to rebuild piserver

 ### Get dependencies

-On Raspbian install the build dependencies:
+On Raspberry Pi OS, install the build dependencies:

 ```
 sudo apt-get install build-essential devscripts debhelper cmake libldap2-dev libgtkmm-3.0-dev libarchive-dev libcurl4-openssl-dev libcap-dev intltool git
 ```

-If not using a Pi (or other armhf device), you also need the following runtime dependencies:
+If not using a Pi (or other Arm-based device), you also need the following runtime dependencies:

 ```
 sudo apt-get install binfmt-support qemu-user-static